Yug34/allBOT/README.md

 #### FFMPEG is not installed on the machine running the bot

 The `play` command requires FFMPEG to be installed on the machine that is running the bot.
 You can download it on the official [FFMPEG website](https://www.ffmpeg.org/).
 Note: This isn't relevant if you use the Dockerfile because it will install FFMPEG inside of the container.

+#### Unable to install `canvas` module

+If you are unable to install the `canvas` module, then there are certain dependencies you'll need to install.
+Refer to the [package's link](https://www.npmjs.com/package/canvas) to install those.